19914039/fledgeDoc/docs/source/south_plugin.rst

 South Plugin
 ======

 Fledge has various south plugins that can be used to acquire data from various south sensors or devices.
 It supports most of the common industrial communication protocols.
 In this section we will look at how to install the required south plugins from source code.
+Fledge plugins avaiable may have been implemented using c/c++ or python.
+Here we will first look at the installation of plugins written in c/c++ and then later we will explore installation of plugins written in python.

 .. note::